This doc explains our original product-based pricing plan. For more on pricing and user-related changes, see Overview of changes.

-New Relic APM offers a choice between two pricing models: compute unit (CU) based pricing and host-based pricing.
+APM offers a choice between two pricing models: compute unit (CU) based pricing and host-based pricing.
 New Relic Infrastructure offers only CU-based pricing.
 This section shows how both options are calculated, and explains what "host" means in these pricing contexts:

 If you upgrade your subscription partway through your billing period, you will be subject to a prorated charge for the higher level of service over the remainder of your billing period.
 This will be invoiced or charged to your credit card when the upgrade is submitted.
 You will be notified about this charge as part of the subscription change process.

 If you have questions, contact your New Relic account representative.
 If you need to report billing issues, contact New Relic's Billing Department.